gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 If you open the [annotated source code](http://underscorejs.org/docs/underscore.html), you can see the comments on how the functions of undescore.js are implemented.

 There's another library called [lodash](https://lodash.com/) which works like underscore.
-Some people prefer it over underscore, but the first one was underscore (which is always more difficult, to be the first one).
+Some people prefer it over underscore, but the first one was Underscore (which is always more difficult, to be the first one).

-Some things we can do with underscore:
+Some things we can do with Underscore:

 ```javascript
 // underscore